niklaushirt/cp4waiops-deployer/doc/DEPRECATED/INTEGRATION_SNOW.md

   ![waiops-incidents-in-sn](./pics/waiops-incidents-in-sn.png)

-This is the incident in ServiceNow that corresponds to the story number 9 that was mentioned before
+This is the incident in ServiceNow that corresponds to the incident number 9 that was mentioned before

   ![story9-in-sn](./pics/story9-in-sn.png)